 3. The ability to prioritize provision of resources to communities in need with the limited availability of resources

-4. The lack of accessible health information and training materials for the people with disabilities and d/Deaf people
+4. The lack of accessible health information and training materials for the people with disabilities, blind, and d/Deaf people

 5. The unavailability of disaggregated racial/ethnic data categories that can assist staff to accurately collect the demographics of communities served